-There is a significant degree of uncertainty associated with this estimate.
-In addition, to the general uncertainties associated with estimating future claim and expense payments, the additional compensation provision is impacted by the limited claims history and the evolving nature of the interpretation of, and evidence required to meet, eligibility criteria.
+There is a significant degree of uncertainty associated with estimating future claim and expense payments and also around the timing of future payments due to the variety of factors involved.
+The liability is impacted by agency claim experience relative to other agencies, average claim sizes and other economic and actuarial assumptions.
+In addition to these uncertainties, the additional compensation scheme is impacted by the limited claims history and the evolving nature of the interpretation of, and evidence required to meeting, eligibility criteria.
 Given these uncertainties, the actual cost of additional compensation claims may differ materially from the estimate.
-Assumptions used will continue to be refined to reflect emerging experience.